Keizaal/Keizaal/TROUBLESHOOTING.md

 ### "*Skyrim_Default.ini fails to install.*"

-Ensure that Skyrim's lanague is set to English in Steam.
+Ensure that Skyrim's language is set to English in Steam.

 ### "*There are no relevant files inside the Game Folder Files folder.*"